Medium

 Description

-The Prättigauer Höhenweg (high-level trail) needs little introduction to hiking enthusiasts.
-They have all heard the names Schesaplana Hut and Carschina Hut, perhaps already climbed the Schesaplana (the name means «smooth stone») and noticed that the limestone rock on this mountain isn’t smooth, but crumbly, fissured and seen from the hut – dizzyingly steep.
+The Prättigauer Höhenweg hardly needs introducing to passionate hikers.
+Schesaplanahütte and Carschinahütte are well-known to them all; perhaps they have already climbed the Schesaplana (the name means "flat stone") and noticed that the limestone rocks on this mountain are not flat, but brittle, grooved, and – from the hut's perspective – dizzyingly steep.

 Hidden Gem